• Skip to primary navigation

 ½ teaspoon olive oil, 2 5-oz salmon fillets

-2 teaspoons tamari, 2 teaspoons coconut sugar
+2 teaspoons tamari, 2 teaspoons brown sugar

-3. Bake: Place the salmon in the baking dish, leaving room around each fillet.
+3. Place the salmon in the baking dish, leaving room around each fillet.
 If the salmon still has the skin on, place them skin side down.
 Bake for 20 minutes or until the flesh turns opaque and flakes a little when cut with a knife.

-4. Enjoy: Use a large metal spatula to remove the salmon from the baking dish, season with a pinch of salt and pepper and garnish with fresh lemon slices.
+4. Use a large metal spatula to remove the salmon from the baking dish, season with a pinch of salt and pepper and garnish with fresh lemon slices.
 (For skin-on salmon, simply slide the metal spatula in between the salmon flesh and the skin to easily remove the skin before you serve it.)

 sea salt, freshly ground black pepper, ½ lemon